benoitdupont/benoitdupont.github.io/_posts/2019-12-21-start-your-java-career.markdown

 (To be confirmed), read the most recent the book _OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide: Exam 1Z0-808_
 , and if you've got the opportunity, do get certified !

-Follow Java actuality by reading blogs, magazines (eg.: Java Magazine: https://blogs.oracle.com/javamagazine/) Watch conferences one the subject, usually all the talks are freely available on youtube, like Devoxx, SpringOne, ...
+Follow Java actuality by reading blogs and magazines like the [Java Magazine][https://blogs.oracle.com/javamagazine] or the [stack overflow blog/newsletter][https://stackoverflow.blog/newsletter] Watch conferences one the subject, usually all the talks are freely available on youtube, like Devoxx, SpringOne, ...

-# At your job (or not)
+# At your job
 _It's hard to not quote all the pragmatic programmer stuff, I'll try to highlight the most important for me_

 * Find a mentor
-* Do a lot of pair programming
+* Do a lot of pair (or mob) programming
 * Ask for frequent code review
-* Look at better code
+* Look at good code, for example mature Open Source framework like Spring
 * Publish your code on github, it's a nice way to push yourself: if a code is public, then you'll think twice before writing something stupid